-Journalist, Author, Executive Advisor
+Journalist, Author, Corporate Advisor

 David Henderson has enjoyed and put to good use his substantive talents, accomplishments, and credentials throughout his career.
 He was a television and radio newsman for three decades.